Open topic with navigation

 If system option #35 (VAX DIBOL–compatible functionality) is set and you specify a value of zero for wait_spec, it indicates “wait forever” instead of “don’t wait.”

-For Windows service runtimes and all .NET runtimes, READS, GETS, and ACCEPT do not honor the WAIT qualifier and will wait forever for a terminating condition (or full buffer in the case of GETS).
+For Windows non-interactive runtimes and all .NET runtimes, READS, GETS, and ACCEPT do not honor the WAIT qualifier and will wait forever for a terminating condition (or full buffer in the case of GETS).